TRex22/RapidGame/README.md

 to either create their own branch (after sending me a message) or fork the project and then contribute.
 Afterwards send pull/merge requests to develop.

-RapidXNA 3 is on its own branch where it will be developed.
-The old RapidXNA code can be found on the Old SVN code branch.
+I have merged RapidXNA 3 code and the MonoGame code into one branch and under the same visual studio project.
+This makes more sense.

 Milestones
 ==========